The Shareholder Rights and Activism Review: Luxembourg

 Institutional investors as well as asset managers shall develop and publicly disclose an engagement policy that describes how they integrate shareholder engagement in their investment strategy.
 They shall also, on an annual basis, publicly disclose how this policy has been implemented.73 Institutional investors as well as asset managers and proxy advisers will be bound by accrued transparency obligations.

-Besides, it is to note that a number of Luxembourg-based investors have signed the United Nations-supported Principles for Responsible Investment.74 The first of these six principles is to incorporate environmental, social and corporate governance considerations into investment analysis and decision-making processes.
+In addition, it is of note that a number of Luxembourg-based investors have signed the United Nations-supported Principles for Responsible Investment.74 The first of these six principles is to incorporate environmental, social and corporate governance considerations into investment analysis and decision-making processes.
 Furthermore, a growing number of investors – though not being signatories to the Principles for Responsible Investment – are taking the private initiative to take such risks into account.

 Code of best practice for shareholders